open5e/open5e/source/classes/monk.rst

 Starting at 5th level, you can interfere with the flow of ki in an opponent's body.
 When you hit another creature with a melee weapon attack, you can spend 1 ki point to attempt a stunning strike.
-The target must succeed on a Constitution saving throw or be stunned until the end of your next turn.
+The target must succeed on a Constitution saving throw or be :ref:`srd:stunned` until the end of your next turn.

 Ki-Empowered Strikes